iukadike/blog/_posts/2023-09-10-format-string-attack.md

 ### Attacking the 64-bit Server Program

-Attacking a 64-bit server is tricky because the memory address is 8-bytes with zeros in the address.
-Only the address from 0x00 through 0x00007FFFFFFFFFFF is allowed and every 64-bit address has the highest two bytes as zeros.
-This causes a problem as when `printf()` parses the format string, it will stop the parsing when it sees a zero.
+Attacking a 64-bit server is tricky because the memory address is 8 bytes with zeros in it.
+Only the address from 0x00 through 0x00007FFFFFFFFFFF is allowed, and every 64-bit address has the highest two bytes as zeros.
+This causes a problem, as when `printf()` parses the format string, it will stop the parsing when it sees a zero.

 We know that zeros will terminate copying to memory if strpcy() is used, but the vulnerable program does not make use of strcpy().
 This means we can have zeros in our input, but because of the `printf()`, we will have to place them where they cannot interrupt `printf()` parsing the format string.